htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 *condor_shadow* daemon will be able to access the files, and no special permissions need be granted to anyone other than the job submitter.
-If the HTCondor daemons are not invoked as root however, the *condor_shadow* daemon will not be able to run with the submitter’s effective UID, leading to a similar problem as with files on AFS.
+If the HTCondor daemons are not invoked as root however, the *condor_shadow* daemon will not be able to run with the submitter's effective UID, leading to a similar problem as with files on AFS.

 Enabling the Transfer of Files Specified by a URL